-Introduction 3
+1. Introduction 2

-Aims and Scope 3
+2. Aims and Scope 2

-Qualifying Disclosures 5
+Qualifying Disclosures 4

-Protected Disclosures 5
+Protected Disclosures 4

-Confidentiality and Anonymous allegations 6
+Confidentiality and Anonymous allegations 4

-Untrue Allegations 6
+Untrue Allegations 5

-How to Raise a Concern 8
+3. How to Raise a Concern 5

-How the school will respond
+4. How the school will respond 6

-How the matter can be taken further
+5. How the matter can be taken further 8

-Appendix A 12

-Persons who may be contacted for advice on making a confidential complaint 12

-Appendix B 13
+Ар pendix A - Prescribed Persons and Bodies 9

-Appendix C. Template Form for Whistleblowing 14
+Ар pendix B - Template Form for Whistleblowing 10

-Introduction
+1. Introduction

 - 1.1 The reporting of workplace concerns is commonly known as 'whistleblowing' or 'making a disclosure in the public interest.' - 1.2 The Governing Body of this school takes seriously its responsibilities for good governance, the appropriate and efficient use of public money and resources and is committed to the highest possible standards of openness, integrity and accountability.
 Where any worker has a concern that might fall within the scope of this document they are encouraged to report the matter to the senior management of the school or the Chair of Governors, as appropriate.
 The Chair of Governors of the school ('Responsible Officer') has overall responsibility for the implementation of this policy for the school. - 1.3 The policy applies to all workers of the school.
-To be a 'worker' an individual must - Work for the school under a contract of employment - Be contractually required to perform personal work or services for the school and the school is not either a client or customer of a profession or business undertaking work carried out by that individual - Be on a work experience placement provided pursuant to a training course or programme or training for employment (or both) - 1.4 This policy is intended to encourage and enable workers to raise serious concerns within the school, by setting out the process to make a disclosure under the Public Interest Disclosure Act 1998. - 1.5 The school accepts that some staff may prefer to do this in a confidential way to avoid any public disclosure of their identity.
+To be a 'worker' an individual must - - Work for the school under a contract of employment - Be contractually required to perform personal work or services for the school and the school is not either a client or customer of a profession or business undertaking work carried out by that individual - Be on a work experience placement provided pursuant to a training course or programme or training for employment (or both) - 1.4 This policy is intended to encourage and enable workers to raise serious concerns within the school, by setting out the process to make a disclosure under the Public Interest Disclosure Act 1998. - 1.5 The school accepts that some staff may prefer to do this in a confidential way to avoid any public disclosure of their identity.
 This policy makes it clear that workers can raise concerns of illegal or improper conduct without fear of victimisation, subsequent discrimination or disadvantage. - 1.6 This policy does not form part of any contract of employment or contract for services and it may be subject to change, withdrawal or replacement at any time.

-Aims and Scope
+2. Aims and Scope

-- 1.2 Workers are encouraged to report any concerns they may have about any aspect of the school, the conduct of its staff, the school's governors, or any other member of staff acting on behalf of the school. - 1.3 In the first instance, the concerns should be reported to the Headteacher of the school.
-If the concerns are in relation to the Headteacher, these should be reported to the Chair of Governors.
-Any concerns in relation to members of the school's governing body, should be made to one of the senior management members of Bradford Council (named at Appendix A)
+- 2.1 Workers are encouraged to report any concerns they may have about any aspect of the school, the conduct of its staff, the school's governors, or any other member of staff acting on behalf of the school. - 2.2 In the first instance, the concerns should be reported to the Headteacher of the school.
+If the concerns are in relation to the Headteacher, these should be reported to the Chief HR Officer.
+Any concerns in relation to members of the school's Local Advisory Board, should be made to the Chief HR Officer or the Clerk and Projects Officer